project8/psyllid/documentation/node_configurations.rst

 In collecting_triggers state the event builder counts the incomming trigger flags with *flag =  true*.
 Only if this *count == f_n_triggers* the state is switched to triggered.

 Events are built by switching some untriggered packets to triggered packets according to the pretrigger and skip-tolerance parameters.
-Contiguous sequences of triggered packets constitute events.
+Continuous sequences of triggered packets constitute events.

 Parameter setting is not thread-safe.
 Executing is thread-safe.